Karmabunny/sprout-satis/README.md

 Installation
 ------------

-This repo needs access to the private repositories that it is packaging.
+This module needs access to the private repositories that it is packaging.
 Create a github access token here:

 https://github.com/settings/tokens/new